idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Let team take ownership of it.
   - Incite pride and purpose
 - Repeat/Repeat/Repeat

+### How do you think about ad-hoc insights/questions from others, even if you've already thought of and maybe presented the doc/plan/answer already?

+_(others == peers, VP, interns, doesn't matter)_

+Short answer: I **really, really** appreciate it.

+Medium answer: The return on investment (ROI) is fantastic.
+Let's do the math.

+- For the other person - They already thought of something, the cost for them to bring it up is **super cheap**.
+- On my side there are two cases:
+  - I've already thought of the answer/insight, explaining it should be **super cheap**
+  - I haven't thought of it, now it's not cheap, but could be a huge saving down the road, great ROI.
+  - Bonus: I have thought about it, but explaining it again with the twist brought on by that person adds a new insight and improves my understanding or explanation.

+Long Answer:

+When I get these questions/insights, I don't feel questioned/seconded guessed, I feel honored.
+The other person is super busy and has spent their precious energy thinking through an issue I care about, which is essentially caring about my success.
+The other person has a tonne of experiences and perspective different from my own, and it's a real gift when they spend their energy on me.

 ### How do you handle Remote Work